-- Students develop their own theological position directly from the Bible, rather than adopting an institutional doctrinal position
+- Develop your own theological position directly from the Bible, rather than adopting an institutional doctrinal position

 - Visit either Israel or Greece and Turkey on faculty-led study tours for elective credit

-The M.A.
-(Biblical and Theological Studies) may be completed in two years’ time through conventional courses on any of our seminary campuses, at our online campus, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
+You may complete the M.A.
+(Biblical and Theological Studies) in as little as two years of full-time studies at any of our seminary campuses, at our online campus, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
 Students who live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended: